LivePersonInc/developer-center/pages/documents/Rich Messaging/Quick Replies/Quick_Replies_Google_RCS.md

 ### Overview

-RCS quick replies are actionable, automated responses, which the consumer can choose from in response to a question or statement.
-They appear as a set of buttons that each contain a title text and/or emojis, providing brands with streamlined consumer input.
-The buttons always appear above the message composition in the Android Messages Messenger window, and will be published in the conversation thread upon the consumer tapping a button to make their selection.

-Quick Replies for RCS Business Messaging include the question/statement text and a set of up to 11 buttons and that each contain:
+Quick Replies for RCS Business Messaging include the question/statement text and a set of up to 11 chips and that each contain:

 * Title text (including emojis)
 * Publish text click action